jake-87/blog/content/blog/on-zig.md

 #### Language server

 Zig currently does not have a "first class" language server.
-The "Zig Language Server", or ZLS, is unofficial; I have been told it is still "fine enough" though.
-It does not have real compiler integration, so it is unfortunately limited in some ways.
+The "Zig Language Server", or ZLS, is unofficial; It does not have real compiler integration, so it is unfortunately limited in some ways.
 The creator of Zig apparently does not use a language server while programming, so I do slightly understand why it is not a priority, but I personally believe tools like a good language server are quite essential to wider/popular usage.
+Here are some quotes I have heard from people who have used it far more than I:
+- "Deeply horrid"
+- "It is one of the worst LSPs I have ever used"
+- "Don't get me started"

+I cannot offer much firsthand experience however.
 ### Debug mode

 There are always more errors to be caught.
 I particularly recently noticed that Zig cannot currently catch use-after-realloc errors, like the following: